-- Allocations are made to the administrative side of the house with capped State funding streams, and in some cases, uncapped Federal Funds - Allocations are reimbursed by the expenditures through CEC. - Allocations are not controlled at the detail level. - Allocations are only good for one fiscal year!
+- Allocations are made to the administrative side of the house with capped State funding streams. - Allocations are reimbursed by the expenditures through CEC. - Allocations are not controlled at the detail level. - Allocations are only good for one fiscal year!
 Use it or lose it.